position Offensive Coordinator / Tight Ends Coach

-Kevin Wilson is in his third season as the Buckeyes’ offensive coordinator and tight ends coach.
+Kevin Wilson is in his fourth season as the Buckeyes’ offensive coordinator and tight ends coach.
 He was named to the position in January 2017.
-The former Indiana head coach, who has 17 years of coordinator experience, has directed some of the most innovative and prolific offenses in the nation over his 35-year coaching career.
+The former Indiana head coach, who has 18 years of coordinator experience, has directed some of the most innovative and prolific offenses in the nation over his 36-year coaching career.

-Ohio State has averaged 506.0 and 535.6 yards of offense per game, respectively, in Wilson’s first two seasons with the program.
+The range of diversity is nothing unusual for Wilson.
 Twice he’s been on an offensive staff – at Oklahoma and Indiana – that has produced a 3,500-yard passer, two 1,000-yard rushers and a 1,000-yard receiver in the same year, and Ohio State came within 46 rushing yards from Mike Weber in 2018 to giving Wilson a third team to accomplish the feat.

 Wilson spent six seasons as Indiana coach and led the school to consecutive bowl games in 2015 and 2016 for the first time in 25 years.
 His teams were physical, and highly competitive against Ohio State – games decided by three, seven and 14 points twice – behind a productive passing attack that led the Big Ten Conference three times, in 2012, 2013 and 2015, while finishing second in 2016.
 His 2015 offense led the Big Ten in passing, total offense and scoring.

 An offensive coordinator to the late Randy Walker for seven years at Miami (1992-98) and then for three years at Northwestern (1999-2001), Wilson and Walker led the RedHawks to a 59-36-5 record before devising a power-spread offense at Northwestern that carried the Wildcats to a Big Ten Conference co-championship in 2000.
 Highlights of that season included Northwestern leading the Big Ten in rushing for the first time in 54 years.